 If you used Samsung SmartSwitch to transfer your old phone to the Note 9, the WiFi password likely transferred and connected automatically.
 That’s nice, but sometimes it causes your problems.

 You have a few options if your Note 9 is having WiFi problems.
 First, we recommend forgetting your WiFi network and re-enter the password on the Note 9.
 Start by going to Settings > Connections > WiFi.
 Push and hold your home internet connection and tap forget network on the popup.
 Then search for a WiFi connection, find yours, put in the password and it should work.
 Better yet, reset your network to default settings.
 It’s also a good idea to unplug power to your WiFi router for around 10-15 seconds.
-This gives it a fresh start and helps clear out any issues with your new Note 9.

-Furthermore, the phone just came out and we’re already seeing complaints about GPS.
-And while we expect a few updates will improve GPS accuracy and speeds, especially while using Google Maps, we have nothing to report so far.
+Are you dealing with GPS problems too?
+While future updates will improve GPS accuracy and speeds, especially while using Google Maps, we have nothing to report so far.
 Open Google Maps and tap the bullseye icon to get a GPS lock, which helps more often than not.
 Also, in Maps tap the three lines at the top and go to Settings > Location Accuracy Tips > and follow the steps for the best GPS.

 How to Fix Galaxy Note 9 Bluetooth Problems

 We saw Bluetooth complaints on the Galaxy Note 8 and even the S9.
 This is actually a bigger issue with Android overall, and Google reportedly fixed everything in Android 8.1 Oreo.
-The Note 9 is on Android 8.1 Oreo, so users shouldn’t experience any major Bluetooth problems.
+Note 9 is on Android 8.1 Oreo, so users shouldn’t experience any major Bluetooth problems.
 Meaning your issue is likely the accessory, like your car stereo.

 A few early reports claim the Galaxy Note 9 doesn’t see certain devices, or if it does, it won’t connect.
 My Bluetooth keeps cutting out during music playback, too.
 Similar problems surfaced for the Galaxy Note 8 but Samsung fixed them with software updates.
 If you’re experiencing problems try reconnecting to your Bluetooth devices or drop a comment at the official Samsung product support page.